50 Clean Eating Tips for Weight Loss

 Attention: Avoid Processed Fat-free Foods at All Costs

 Snackwell cookies, we're looking at you.
-“Overly refined foods, especially refined carbohydrates like fat-free cookies, cakes or chips, can trigger inflammation and actually make you hungrier through the day.
+"Overly refined foods, especially refined carbohydrates like fat-free cookies, cakes or chips, can trigger inflammation and actually make you hungrier through the day.
 Instead, choose high-quality whole food—for snacks try nut butter and fruit or celery, or enjoy an occasional cookie made with higher quality ingredients—like real butter (grass-fed organic, even better), and organic whole grains," suggests Kay.

 Be a Smarter Meat-eater

 C'mon, you're getting bored of that daily grilled chicken breast anyway.
 "Clean meat may be one of the most important trends.
 Organic meats and meat free from antibiotics and hormones are simply better choices.
 More manufacturers are catching onto this as the sourcing of meat becomes more transparent.
 As many people choose to be vegetarian or 'flexitarian,' high-quality meats consumed in small quantities can provide the protein and missing amino acids that many of us need," says Dr. Taz.
 "Learn your meat 'story,' get meat smart and limit the amount of meat consumed daily.
 One serving of meat per day is often enough for us all."

 Have a DIY Desserts Rule